samdark/yii2-cookbook/book/working-with-multiple-records.md

-Sometimes one request can create or affect several records in one or more tables in such cases its advisable to follow [ACID](https://en.wikipedia.org/wiki/ACID) rules.
-Yii2 supports transactions, isolation levels, and allow you to validate data independently, so following the ACID rules is simple.
+Sometimes one request can create or affect several records in one or more tables in such cases its advisable to follow [ACID](https://en.wikipedia.org/wiki/ACID) properties.
+Yii2 supports transactions, isolation levels, and allow you to validate data independently.

-For example when creating a credit, you also need to store the credit references and file associated to it.
+For example when creating a credit, you also need to store the credit references and files associated to the credit.

 ```php
 public function actionCreate()